 But deep in your heart you know why.
 Maybe it’ll take some time to build the language or understanding for that.
 But there’s nothing wrong with dreaming, that’s the thing gaming has taught me more than anything.
 Without dreams games don’t really exist.

 Stay surrounded by people that also love what they’re doing.
 Don’t pretend to be within a certain crowd that doesn’t really love or accept you.
 That doesn’t mean you can’t exist in that environment, but you want to find a space where you can genuinely build collectively.
 Take note of what people say, think about problems they may have with whether something can be done, and think about that and why you know it can be done, and what you’re going to do about it.
 Also understand, particularly for those who may be younger, look at the long run.
-Don’t look at a 1, 2 or 3 year plan, if you try to place constraints on your life and what you’re doing you’ll strangle it before it becomes anything.
+Don’t look at a one, two or three-year plan, if you try to place constraints on your life and what you’re doing you’ll strangle it before it becomes anything.

 This is the rest of your life.
 I want to play games until I’m an old grandad in my rocking chair, I genuinely want to do that.
 That’s the beauty of video games, it’s our way of life.